cereallarceny/portuguese-verb-scraper/packages/scraper/README.md

 - `npm run build`: Compiles the code with Babel
 - `npm run build:watch`: Compiles the code with Babel and watches for changes
-- `npm run start`: Runs the scraper
+- `npm run scrape`: Runs the scraper